sunny-heo/RN-Rails-One-Line-Diary/README.md

 ### Run android application

-Assuming that you have Android Studio installed, run the following commands below in new Terminal to start android application.
+Assuming that you have Android Studio installed, run the following commands below in new Terminal to start app on android device.

 ```
 $ react-native run-android